 No homeowner wants their home taken away or their debt bought under these circumstances, so it’s important to take any steps possible to prevent a tax foreclosure sale.

-First of all, the taxing authority must initiate foreclosure through a court legal proceeding and you must receive legal notification that foreclosure has begun.
+First of all, the taxing authority must initiate a foreclosure proceeding through a court and you must receive legal notification that foreclosure action has begun.

 A property tax loan company like American Finance & Investment Company, Inc (AFIC) can step in and give you a loan that covers your property taxes and delinquent property taxes in Texas – no credit check or deposit required.
 This means fast, effective tax relief that allows you to keep your home and gives you the time you need to improve your cash flow.
 Our compassionate, skilled team will settle your bill quickly, stop the foreclosure process and structure your loan repayments to be as affordable as possible.